 Although it may differ at each school, I want to take a moment to address office referrals for misbehavior in the classroom.
-Please know that I am bringing this information to you from the viewpoint of both a teacher and an administrator.
+Please know that I am bringing this information about student discipline to you from the viewpoint of both a teacher and an administrator.

 Establish Yourself as an Authority Figure

 The first thing to keep in mind is that the principal and a student discipline referral should be your last resort.
 If you start giving office referrals for silly, minor misbehaviors, then students will not see you as their authority figure.
 You desperately need to establish that you are the main authority of your classroom.
-Students need to respect your position, and know that your rules are there to be followed, and consequences will be given when rules are disobeyed.
-A good way to get student buy-in for your rules and consequences is to have your class help you create them, but that is a topic for another time.
+Students are to respect your position and know that your rules are there to be followed, and consequences will be given when rules are disobeyed.
+A good way to get student buy-in for your rules and consequences is to have your class help you create them, such as those found in a behavior management plan, but that is a topic for another time.

 When to Give a Student a Referral